unfoldingWord-dev/Unlocked-Greek-Lexicon-Info/docs/gogs.rst

 2. Click **Fork** near the upper right-hand corner of the site.
 3. In the *New Fork Repository* window, keep the default Repository Name and Description and click on the **Fork Repository** button.

 .. note:: Once you have forked the repository, you will need to work from the files on your fork only.
-Once you have committed changes to a file on your fork and it is free of syntax erros, you are ready to merge those changes to the Master repo.
+Once you have committed changes to a file on your fork and it is free of syntax errors, you are ready to merge those changes to the Master repo.
 To do this you will need to create a Pull Request.

 .. _pullrequest: